Garrison welcomes new police chief

-After more than 40 years, one city in North Dakota now has a police presence in city limits.
+After starting 2020 without any law enforcement presence, one city in North Dakota now has a new police chief.

-Since deciding to end their contract with the McLean County Sheriff’s Department, some city officials in Garrison have been playing the part.
+Garrison decided to end its contract with the McLean County Sheriff’s Department as of January, leading to a search for a police chief.

+In the meantime, some city officials in Garrison have been playing the part.

 “McLean County dispatch would contact us on the police number and we would address those calls,” said Stu Merry, Mayor of Garrison.